dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

           - **Environment ID**: ${ENV_ID}
           EOL

-          # Commit and push documentation
+          # Commit and push documentation back to the repository
           git config --global user.name "GitHub Actions"
           git config --global user.email "actions@github.com"
           git add docs/
           git commit -m "Update environment documentation [skip ci]" git push
 ```

+{{< callout type="info" >}}
+The additional raw and endraw escape tags are needed as backstage uses the same replacement mechanism than
+github actions.
+We use them as a workaround to avoid the substitution by the backstage
+{{< /callout >}}

 ### 7.4 Create Documentation Setup